 For Making Indian Filter Coffee

-- 25 grams of coffee ground medium fine (I like to use a little finer than my v60 grind)
+- 25 grams of coffee ground medium fine (I like to use a little finer a typical pour-over grind)

 - 125mL of 205 degree fahrenheit water